devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/10-create-directories.md

 There are total `seven` type of files in Linux.
 Explore each of them. `Directory` and `regular file` is two of them.

-Types: Directory, Regular File, Block Special File, Character Special File,
+Types: Directory, Regular File, Block Special File, Character Special File, Named pipe file, Link file, Socket file.